 Alison Hayward, MD, MPH, Assistant Board Chair & Co-Founder – Alison works as an emergency medicine physician at Brown University Emergency Medicine in Providence, Rhode Island.
 She has been involved in Uganda Village Project as co-founder since its inception in 2003 and served as director and assistant director from 2005 to 2013.

-Dick Schroth, IT Officer– Dick is the founder and president of Schroth Systems Consulting and has been developing custom database applications for the last 30+ years.
+Dick Schroth, IT Officer and Interim Treasurer – Dick is the founder and president of Schroth Systems Consulting and has been developing custom database applications for the last 30+ years.
 He graduated from Middlebury College with a degree in Economics in 1971.
 He lives with his wife, Linda in Connecticut and has three children (Alison, Jon, and Brian), and four young grandchildren.
 He has volunteered with Habitat for Humanity and Big Brothers and spent a month in Iganga, Uganda in 2009 volunteering with UVP.
 When he is not working, you will probably find him biking, hiking or playing tennis.

 Carey Walovich, MPH, Grants Chair – Carey is a grants and program management professional.
 She previously worked with the Fistula Foundation to improve access to obstetric fistula repair surgery throughout Africa and Southeast Asia and with the International Centre for Diarrhoeal Research in Bangladesh to track the country’s cesarean delivery trends.
 While completing her MPH from the Fielding School of Public Health at UCLA, she led the grassroots organization Creating Space, to create safe lactation spaces in public universities.
 She currently lives in Brooklyn, New York.